cwebba1/eleventyone/app/blog/2023-07-09-sass-build-fail-need-help.md

 My Sass build systems successfully process Sass partials and compile them to CSS.
 They are failing to process Sass mixins and variables.

 I will list the package.json contents and pertinent portions of the three development systems below.
-My question is what are the differences between these build systems and CodePen or Sassmeister where Sass mixins and variables fail to process?
+My question is what are the differences between CodePen or Sassmeister, and my build systems where my Sass mixins and variables fail to process?

 <pre>
 <code>